-I love to observe young children around Christmas time…
+I love to observe young children around Christmas time.

-First there is the anticipation and the waiting…
+First, there is anticipation and waiting.

 Wondering what is hiding in the so beautifully wrapped presents.
 “Does Santa really know what I want, what I have been waiting for, for half the year already?
-Did Santa really remember me?
+Did Santa remember me?
 Is it even possible that he can find me what I want?
 Wow…”

 Then the excitement of finding the presents.

 Coming down the stairs on Christmas morning and seeing all the wrapped presents.
 Yes, it is Christmas, and I can open my gifts today; no more waiting.